-Smart bran asks what the research says about this byproduct of refining wheat.
+Smart bran asks what the research says about this byproduct of the milling of wheat and oats.

 I will admit it up front that this page is about the best ways to get extra fibre into your diet and has nothing to do with the brand name.

-Fibre comes in two forms in the diet; one is like bran but the other is soluble, for example, the pectin in an apple; it absorbes water and swells in the gut.
+Dietary fibre comes in two forms; one is from the bran of grains, and seeds too.
+The other is soluble, for example the pectin in an apple.
+They absorbe water and swell in the gut giving the stool bulk.
 Both are necessary for a happy colon.

 In addition they affect how the substances in food are absorbed; for example, if you have adequate fibre in your diet, blood cholesterol will be far less of a problem.
-You can have your butter and eat it.
+You can have your butter and eat it, so to speak.

-It is of importance in chiropractic too because straining on the toilet is very hard on the discs in the lower back.
+It is of importance in chiropractic too because straining on the toilet is very hard on injured discs in the lower back.

-Less than five percent of Americans consume the recommended amount of whole grains which is why there is an epidemic of these horrific bowel diseases; it is also central to the heart stroke diabetes epidemic that is killing 1000 people every day unnecessarily because of a poor diet lacking in fibre.
+Less than five percent of Americans consume the recommended amount of whole grains which is why there has been a surge of these horrific bowel diseases; it is also central to the heart, stroke and diabetes epidemics that are killing 1000 people every day in the US, needlessly because of a poor diet lacking in fibre.

-Millers are allowed to describe their flour as whole, even though they have removed up to 40 percent of the goodies; the germ where the minerals and vitamins are found, and the bran.
-It is definitely no longer the nutritious stuff that we were talking about.
+Millers are allowed to describe their flour as "whole," even though they have removed up to 40 percent of the goodies; the germ and the bran where the minerals and vitamins are located.
+It is definitely no longer the nutritious stuff that is recommended by nutritionists.

-How this anachronism ever arose is a mystery, but certainly it enables food manufacturers to mislead us into believing that their product is the good stuff.
-Of course we, the public, are at least partly to blame; our palates have become accustomed to bread that is soft and easy to swallow, and often we abhor 100 percent whole grains.
+How this anachronism ever arose is a mystery, but certainly it enables food manufacturers to mislead us into believing that their products are the good stuff.
+Of course we, the public, are at least partly to blame; our palates have become accustomed to bread that is soft and easy to swallow.
+Often we abhor 100 percent whole grains; they are chewy.
 Pass me a white roll please.

-Millers are simply providing us with what we want; still, to mislead and deceive us into believing their wholegrain in fact contains 100 percent of the wheat is disingenuous beyond belief.
+Millers claim they are simply providing us with what we want; still, to mislead and deceive us into believing their wholegrain in fact contains 100 percent of the wheat is disingenuous beyond belief.

-Our dietary deficiency of fibre has come about in part because the USDA requirements that in essence, at least 50 percent of the wheat must be whole grain."
+The dietary deficiency of fibre has become a topical subject since the USDA stated that our requirements are in essence that at least 50 percent of the wheat must be "100% whole grain."

-It matters not apparently that the other half of your wholegrain can be cake flour.
+It matters not apparently that the other half can be cake flour; tasteless so large amounts of butter, eggs and sugar have to be added.

 You can read about it by googling the whole grains council website.
 Smart bran is just one part of this blurring of the facts.

-Smart bran is the brand name for a cereal that is made from wheat and oat bran, and psyllium; 20 percent of the product is added sugar to make it palatable.
-They describe that as a light touch, but at one fifth it is misleading.
+Smart bran is the brand name for a cereal that is made from wheat, oats and psyllium; 20 percent of the product is added sugar to make it palatable.
+They describe that as a "light touch," but at one fifth it is misleading.

 One helping also contains 5 percent of the recommended dietary allocation of salt; that is not high in itself, but considering that we mostly consume far too much, it is one more nail in the coffin.

 Dr Alice Lichtenstein recommends in the JAMA research that we do not judge a grain or cereal by its colour.
-Food companies like to deceive us by adding caramel or other chemicals to darken it; rather read the label searching for the term 100 percent whole wheat, or oats.
+Food companies like to deceive us by adding caramel or other chemicals to darken it; rather read the label searching for terms such as "100 percent whole wheat."

-The fibre in our diet is not only obtained from grains, but also from fruit and vegetables; nuts and seeds too.
-The average American diet contains about 15 grams per day which is totally inadequate.
+The fibre in our diet is not only obtained from grains but also from fruit and vegetables; nuts and seeds too.
+The average American diet contains about 15 grams per day which is totally inadequate; less than a half of what is recommended.

 The researchers in the JAMA study have been following two groups of people, totaling over 100,000 for over 25 years.
 Adding just one ounce, 28 grams of whole grain to the diet, less than one slice of bread, has decreased the overall mortality by 5 percent and from heart disease by nearly double that.

-Better still, if you substitute a 100 percent whole wheat slice for white bread, then that five percent drop in overall mortality jumps to eight.
+Better still, if you substitute a 100 percent wholewheat slice for white bread, then that five percent drop in overall mortality jumps to 8%.

 Returning to our fibre story, Dr Lichtenstein points out that simply adding smart bran, for example, to a diet which is high in refined grains like white bread and pasta yields no benefit.